wirefish/jade/README.md

 (run-server) ; starts the game server
 ```

-### Connect as a Client
+### Connect to the Game

+Connect to `http://localhost:8080/` (unless you've change the port in
-Connect to `http://localhost/`.
-Follow the instructions to create a new account
+`config.lisp`).
+Follow the instructions to create a new account and you'll be
-and you'll be dropped into the game.
+dropped into the game.

+Enjoy!